4.50 from 4 votes

 Tips & Tricks

-• Whip meringue to stiff peaks so it holds its shape and toasts beautifully.
+• Whipping the meringue to stiff peaks helps it hold its shape and toast evenly instead of slumping.

-• Chill thoroughly before slicing to ensure clean cuts and a firm filling.
+• Letting the lemon layer chill completely before slicing gives you clean cuts and a properly set filling.

 Variations on Lemon Meringue Pie

-• Add a layer of raspberry jam or curd under the meringue for a fruity twist.
+• Add a layer of raspberry jam or curd under the meringue for a delicious fruity twist (try my strawberry sauce).

 • Swap graham crackers for gingersnaps or vanilla wafers for a different flavor base.